davidsummers/numbers/README.md

 expanding it to support floating point as well.

-I intend to take Dr. Gustafson's "posit" floating point type and add the "Uncertain" but to the end of it.
+I intend to take Dr. Gustafson's "posit" floating point type and add the "Uncertain" bit to the end of it.

 (I don't understand why he dropped it in going from his Type I UNUMs to Type III (posit) UNUMs.)